 Our text says also this: “For not only has the Word of the Lord sounded forth from you in Macedonia and Achaia, but your faith in God has gone forth everywhere, so that we need not say anything.
 For they themselves report concerning us the kind of reception we had among you, and how you turned to God from idols to serve the living and true God, and to wait for His Son from heaven…” That is how they responded to God’s love; now it is our turn to do the same as we wait either for the trumpet to sound or our coming home to be with Jesus.

 But! there is work to be done!
 Fences to mend?
 Letters to write, calls to make?
 Apologies?
 Admonitions?
 Letting someone know how you really love them, appreciated them?
 Encouraging someone who is hurting?
 Sharing the Gospel with someone who has forgotten it?
 Whatever it is — the Holy Spirit will lead you.
 Listen to Him.
 Indeed, follow His leading.
 Amen!

-Note from the Peace Doctor: If you're concerned about peace for yourself, we hope you will look at our home page before leaving our site.
-The Internet for sure is full with help concerning every conceivable subject.
-Here is an article we thought might be of interest for peace lovers and those who like to read peace articles.
+Note from the Peace Doctor: If you're concerned about peace for yourself, be sure to visit our home page before you go.
+The Web for sure is full with information regarding every imaginable field.
+Here is an article we expect will be interesting for peace lovers and those who are interested in peace articles.